-This document is intended to guide the readers in understanding how Norgine derived and calculated the amounts presented in their 2025 disclosure, as each pharmaceutical company may approach the problems in subtly different ways.
+This document is intended to guide the readers in understanding how Norgine derived and calculated the amounts presented in its current 2025 disclosure, as each pharmaceutical company may approach the problems in slightly different ways.
+This document covers the period from 01st January 2024 to 31st December 2024.